incebellipipo/TMR4243_CSEI/README.md

     ```

 1. After installation, install the required python packages.
     ```bash
-    pip install numpy
-    pip install scipy
+    sudo apt install python3-numpy python3-scipy
     ```

+    Note: On Ubuntu 24, python packages are now installed with `apt`, and most packages can be found with `python3-` prefix.

-1. If there is any problem with the instructions, create a github issue.
+1. If there is any problem with the instructions, [create a github issue](https://github.com/NTNU-MCS/TMR4243_LAB/issues/new).

-## Updating the package

-The package is updated with `git` command.

 ## Quick Start